yogeshmpandey/yogeshmpandey.github.io/_posts/2019-12-29-dayara-bugyal.md

 <img src="https://i.imgur.com/0Mn3ZHU.jpg" alt="dayara">
 >Last rays of sun hitting the Himalyan range

 Next morning, we started our trek.
 Today the path was less steep and for the first 2 km, it felt like a walk.
 The trail rose slowly as the forest cleared up for Chilapada campsite.
-After resting for a while at the campsite the 1 km steep ascent to the bugyal started.
+After resting for a while at the campsite, the 1 km steep ascent to the bugyal started.
 We reached Dayara and the views were more majestic from there.
 We had a quick bite at the small makeshift hotel at the top.
-We stayed and roamed around in the bugyal, clicked a lot of pics, make snow fairies in the virgin fresh snow.
+We stayed and roamed around in the bugyal, clicked a lot of pics, made snow fairies in the virgin fresh snow.
 After an hour or so, we started our descend back.

 <img src="https://i.imgur.com/t8KebZJ.jpg" alt="dayara">
 >Starting the Trek from Gui